 - Heal your accumulated hurts and past traumas to unlock your passion and power to confronting today’s challenges;

 - Develop and maintain your sense of self-worth and agency regardless of your environments, achievements and what others think of you – and identify when your self-esteem is low, and know how to reinvigorate it;

 - Be more resilient in the face of adversity, let go of the self-imposed demands and accusations, and identify what you really want for yourself and others to create results without driving yourself or generating unnecessary stress;

 - Connect more deeply with the values and vision that underpin your activism and bring these to bear on ordinary everyday tasks.

 - After the training we will offer a series of optional ‘practice sessions’ to support you to integrate new skills into your activism.

-We have limited places so are asking comrades to complete an application.
-You can download the application form here or complete it on this page.
+We have limited places so are asking comrades to complete an application on this page – or download and complete the application form here.

 If you have any questions or want to know more about the training please email firstname.lastname@example.org or call Mark on 072 724 9601.